Analysis | NFL draft grades: Browns, Patriots and Bears earn high marks

 Chicago Bears: A

 The Bears made a bold move to trade up nine spots, from 20th to 11th, to get QB Justin Fields in the opening round.
-The trade was justified and the payoff of getting Fields was well worth the cost.
+Getting Fields was well worth the cost.
 The team that so infamously passed up Patrick Mahomes and Deshaun Watson to draft Mitchell Trubisky four years ago now has a more viable franchise QB candidate, and Fields’s arrival could end up saving the jobs of GM Ryan Pace and Coach Matt Nagy.
 It also helped that the Bears strengthened the offensive line by getting T Teven Jenkins in the second round.

 Detroit Lions: B